hmc-cs111-fall2015/project/documents/plan.md

 ## Implementation plan

+Next week, I would like to have something clear enough that my critique partner's job will not be so hard. :)

 I would like to be able to build some kind of unit calculator up-and-running in the next two weeks.
 I would do this using either Haskell, which I think I know how to do,